Here are some (relatively) easy and (generally) non-technical SEO tips that everyone can use for better healthcare marketing results.

 10. Don’t be shy about getting professional help.
 SEO is a specialty that requires unique professional experience and constant updates.
 In fact, a team of several people with a variety of skill sets is often required.
 Have a professional SEO audit at least annually; quarterly is better.
 It’s a continuing process.

 Bonus Tip: Don’t expect instant rewards.
 SEO changes for the better can sometimes take weeks to register in measurable results.
 Keep at it, but be patient.
-And for more about Search Engine Optimization to improve healthcare marketing results, read our previous articles: Making Friends With Spiders, Crawlers and Bots and SEO Strategies for Doctors Who Are Tired of Being Invisible Online.
+And for more about SEO to improve healthcare marketing results, read our previous articles: Making Friends With Spiders, Crawlers and Bots and SEO Strategies for Doctors Who Are Tired of Being Invisible Online.